 With clearly defined roles, employees know exactly where their responsibilities begin and end.
 They'll also have a better sense of how their position fits into the overall success of your company, which helps foster collaboration and teamwork.

 An org chart seems straightforward enough, but building one that's clear, useful, and visually appealing is an art form.
-Follow these steps, and you'll have a professional org chart template ready for your team before you can say "organizational restructuring."
+You've got a few options here.

 Online templates